djalbat/easy-mobile/README.md

 Object.assign(FullScreenDiv.prototype, fullScreenMixins);
 ```

-Note that there is one full-screen custom event:
+There is only one full-screen custom event:

 * `full-screen-change`